JesusValera

 }

-And we can place in this class the original Laravel implementation.
+And place in a new class (which belongs to infrastructure layer) the original Laravel implementation.

 namespace App\Infrastructure;